 For more than a century, Maryknoll priests, brothers and sisters have captured — indeed, helped form — the religious and missionary imagination of Catholics in the United States and, as a new documentary about the Maryknoll sisters attests, the world as well.

-Filmmaker Nancy M. Tong graduated from a Maryknoll school in Hong Kong (the first of two schools for girls opened there in 1925 — both continue today) but only came to realize the extent of Maryknoll’s work while doing research before accepting this undertaking.
+Filmmaker Nancy M. Tong graduated from a Maryknoll school in Hong Kong (the first of two schools for girls opened there in 1925 — both continue today) but only came to realize the extent of Maryknoll’s work while doing research before accepting this undertaking.“Then I realized the scope of the sisters’ work in social justice and their work with the poor in all parts of the world,” Tong said in an interview.
+“That became the inspiration for ‘Trailblazers in Habits.‘ ”

 This 65-minute documentary is filled with wonderful footage, photos and interviews about “extraordinary women doing extraordinary things,” beginning with the foundation of the Maryknoll Sisters in 1912, just a few months after the beginning of the Maryknoll Fathers and Brothers.